The course is part of these learning pathsSee 1 more

 While we’re here, I should mention what the “Always On” feature does.
 Normally, when a web app is idle for a period of time, it gets unloaded, which saves resources.
 If you need an app to stay loaded all the time, then you can enable “Always On”.
 The main reason to do this is if you have long-running background jobs.

+The main advantage of Premium over Standard is that it provides 250 gig of disk space and up to 20 instances.
+You can go even higher than that with the Isolated tier.
 This gives you an isolated, dedicated environment.
 You’d use this if you need more than 20 instances or if you need secure network isolation or if you need instances with a high memory to CPU ratio.

 So it’s easy to host web apps using Azure App Service.
 How about hosting web APIs?
 App Service makes that easy too.
-First you create an API App in Azure App Service.
+First, you create an API App in Azure App Service.
 Then you create a REST API using a development tool, such as Visual Studio.
 Once your code is ready, you push it to the Azure API App.
 In Visual Studio, you do this by clicking “Publish” and selecting the API App you created earlier.
 Your API is now hosted in App Service.

 By the way, you don’t have to develop your API in .NET.
 You could develop it using Java, PHP, Node.js, or Python, if you prefer.